Unboxed-Software/solana-course/content/interest-bearing-token.md

 Tokens with values that either increase or decrease over time have practical applications in the real world, with bonds being a prime example.
 Previously, the ability to reflect this dynamic in tokens was limited to the use of proxy contracts, necessitating frequent rebasing or updates.

-The introduction of the Token-2022 extension model revolutionizes the way the displayed amount of tokens can be adjusted.
-By leveraging the `interest bearing token` extension and the `amount_to_ui_amount` function, users can now apply an interest rate to their tokens and retrieve the updated total, including interest, at any given moment.
+The `interest bearing token` extension helps with this.
+By leveraging the `interest bearing token` extension and the `amount_to_ui_amount` function, users can apply an interest rate to their tokens and retrieve the updated total, including interest, at any given moment.

 The calculation of interest is done continuously, factoring in the network's timestamp.
 However, discrepancies in the network's time could result in accrued interest being slightly less than anticipated, though this situation is uncommon.

 It's important to note that this mechanism does not generate new tokens and the displayed amount simply includes the accumulated interest, making the change purely aesthetic.
+That being said, this is a value stored on within the mint account and programs can take advantage of this to create functionality beyond pure aesthetics.

 ## Adding interest rate to token